kiwicom/orbit/readme.md

 [Bug reports](https://github.com/kiwicom/orbit/issues/new?template=bug_report.md) and [feature requests](https://github.com/kiwicom/orbit/issues/new?template=feature_request.md) are welcome but, please use the correct template.

-Please check out our [Contribution Guide](https://github.com/kiwicom/orbit/tree/master/.github/contribution/README.md).
+Please check out our [Contribution Guide](https://github.com/kiwicom/orbit/tree/master/.github/CONTRIBUTING.md).
 It includes contribution guidelines and information on how to run and develop the project.

 ## Feedback

 We want to provide only components of the highest quality.
 We can’t do that without your feedback.
-If you have any suggestions about what we can do to improve components, please report it directly as an [issue](https://github.com/kiwicom/orbit/issues/new/choose) or write to us at **#orbit-components** on Slack.
+If you have any suggestions about what we can do to improve components, please report it directly as an [issue](https://github.com/kiwicom/orbit/issues/new/choose).